 What is the Limited Register?

 Dogs on the Limited Register are considered by their breeder to not be quite up to the standard that is required for showing or breeding.
 Quite often dogs sold as ‘pets’ will be registered on the Limited Register.
-It is possible to upgrade a dog from the Limited Register to the Main Register with the breeder's consent (by way of signature) for a nominal cost as long as the application is made before the dog turns 3 years of age.
+It is possible to upgrade a dog from the Limited Register to the Main Register with the breeder's consent (by way of signature) for a nominal cost.

 Transfer a dog from the Limited Register to the Main Register.